semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 right things.
 It is commented.
 Please refer to it and keep it up-to-date.

-To link all necessary dependencies, run (at the repository root)
+To link all necessary dependencies, run (at the repository root `semgrep/`)

 ```
 make dev-setup
 ```

-To install `semgrep-core` and `spacegrep`, run
+Next, to install `semgrep-core` and `spacegrep`, run

 ```
-make build-spacegrep && make build-core
+make build-core
 ```

-Test the installation with
+Finally, test the installation with

 ```
 semgrep-core -help